 the provisions of both Section 11 and Section 12 in full; or

-the recognition and measurement provisions of IAS 39 (Financial Instruments: Recognition and Measurement (as adopted in the EU)) and the disclosure requirements of Sections 11 and 12; or
+the recognition and measurement provisions of IAS 39 (Financial Instruments: Recognition and Measurement (as adopted in the relevant jurisdiction)),the disclosure requirements of Sections 11 and 12 and the presentation requirements of paragraphs 11.38A and 12.25B; or

-the recognition and measurement provisions of IFRS 9 (Financial Instruments (as adopted in the EU)) and IAS 39 (as amended following the publication of IFRS 9) and the disclosure requirements of Sections 11 and 12.
+the recognition and measurement provisions of IFRS 9 (Financial Instruments (as adopted in the relevant jurisdiction)) and IAS 39 (as amended following the publication of IFRS 9) and the disclosure requirements of Sections 11 and 12 and the presentation requirements of paragraphs 11.38A and 12.25B.

-As the measurement and recognition provisions in Sections 11 and 12 are largely based on IFRSs and in order to promote consistency throughout the sector, unless one of the other options is more appropriate in its circumstances, an Investment Company should choose to account for its Investments in accordance with the provisions of both Section 11 and Section 12 in full.
+As the measurement and recognition provisions in Sections 11 and 12 are largely based on IFRS and in order to promote consistency throughout the sector, unless one of the other options is more appropriate in its circumstances, an Investment Company should choose to account for its Investments in accordance with the provisions of both Section 11 and Section 12 in full.

 As Investment Companies manage and evaluate their investments on a Fair Value basis, providing the conditions set out in Section 11 and Section 12 are met, investments should be measured at Fair Value with changes in fair value recognised in profit or loss.